10 Awesome Tips How To Encourage and Expose Kids to Music

 6. Buy your child with complete sets of musical instruments, from plastics to wooden material.

-7. Bring your child to different music stores, music school for kids for exposure where a the child can absorb thorough understanding and starts to build the love to learn musical instruments of his/her preferences.
+7. Bring your child to different music stores, music schools for kids for exposure where the child can absorb thorough understanding and start to build the love to learn musical instruments of his/her preferences.

 9. Have them watch stage musicals and theater plays.
 Let them watch home DVDs of The Sound of Music, Mama Mia, Amadeus, Les Miserables musical, and the likes.

-10. Sing, dance and modulate with your child, it’s the best thing to spend bonding and learning.
+10. Singing, dancing and modulating with your child, it’s the best way to spend bonding and learning.
 Show your highest pitch and sing with your heart and lungs literally.
-Sing with passion, hand gestures, body movement and even eyes dilated.:) Children loves to mimic, their observation will lead to something great, let them belt out the latest tune and compliment your child’s effort to boost their confidence.
+Sing with passion, hand gestures, body movement and even dilated eyes.:) Children love to mimic, their observation will lead to something great, let them belt out the latest tune and compliment your child’s effort to boost their confidence.

 These tips are a few of the things I’ve done and applied to my child, these may also work for your child.
 Have something to share?
 Comment down with your awesome tips, let’s add it up!

 Credits: Music playlist from Classic FM